flavienbwk/12-bytes-compression/README.md

 ## Special thanks

-Thank you @ for your work on the theorical algorithm.
+Special thanks to [](https://github.com/) for its work on the theorical algorithm.